Featured Benchmarks: VoltDB, NuoDB, Xeround, TokuDB, Clustrix, and MemSQL

 A recently updated benchmark published by Avi Kapuya compares performance of the Xeround cloud database vs. Amazon Relational Database Service (RDS).
 Test results clearly demonstrate that Amazon RDS is better at dealing with small numbers of concurrent users.
-However, its performance decreases significantly, as the number of users grows.
-The Xeround cloud database, on the other hand, becomes faster with more concurrent users, which is a great advantage over Amazon RDS.
+However, its performance decreases significantly as the number of users grows.
+The Xeround cloud database, on the other hand, becomes faster with more concurrent users, which makes it better than Amazon RDS.

 The reason for Xeround’s success is the high level of parallelism achieved by its creators, which makes this database suitable for applications that require high concurrency.

 Vadim Tkachenko, who leads Percona’s development team, has recently published a comparison of Percona Server TokuDB vs. InnoDB.
 The benchmarking revealed that, over time, InnoDB’s performance declines steadily from 24,000 TPS to 18,000 TPS.
 In addition, InnoDB cannot make a five-hour run.
 After three hours, the disk is full as the size of the data hits the 210 GB mark with 234,238,440 inserted records.
 TokuDB averages around 14,000 TPS with some periodical drops into the 10,000 TPS area.
 After a five-hour run, the size of the data in TokuDB is roughly 50 GB with 276,934,863 records.